top of page

 Reflections

 This experience taught me the importance of planning and organization when leading a project without the safety net of a large team.
-It was proof that with passion, trust, and a little grit, even a small team can accomplish something extraordinary.
+To this day, I still help where I can with Scriptation because it means that much to me.